Jared-Freeman/CS474-Project-1/README.md

 - Replace `image_directory` with the path to the desired .PGM image you wish to convert.
 Multiple input images may be specified.

 - Replace `output_directory` with the desired output directory.
 New files will be automatically named, and placed there.
 Only the first output directory will be considered as of now.
+Specifying no output will place the files in the directory with the program.